tg-gt/snapconnect/docs/snapconnect/PRD/PHASE2-PRD-spikyPOVs-update.md

 **Perfect!** Those decisions give us a rock-solid foundation.
-You've essentially defined a **"Festival Operating System"** that organizers can deploy for their events.
+You've essentially defined a **"Event Operating System"** that organizers can deploy for their events.
 This is genuinely compelling - let me create the Phase 2 PRD now.

 ## **🔄 UPDATED VERSION - Simplified Architecture**